 Wyatt and Schneider showed their experience when they passed the Kenyans on the slopes above the tree line.

-However, 2012 world champion Mamo was too strong and crossed the finish line in 45:06, almost two minutes in front of the six-time world champion Wyatt, who was second in 47:02 with Schnieder another 15 seconds further back.
+However, 2012 world champion Mamu was too strong and crossed the finish line in 45:06, almost two minutes in front of the six-time world champion Wyatt, who was second in 47:02 with Schneider another 15 seconds further back.

 WMRA for the IAAF